kritinnandish/banking-app-interview/README.md

 ## Demo

 The application is initialized with mock data.
 You can use tools like `curl` or Postman to interact with the API endpoints.
-Screenshots of successful requests and responses for the key functionalities (get accounts, get transactions, create transaction, get monthly statement) should be included separately.

-## Further Improvements (Optional)

-* Implement a more realistic authentication mechanism.
-* Add proper error handling and validation.
-* Implement unit and integration tests.
-* Consider using a persistent database instead of the in-memory H2 database.
-* Add functionality for updating and deleting accounts/transactions.

 ## Author